fread-ink/fread-ink/README.md

 The fread operating system is compiled using buildroot with the kernel headers from the fread kernel and the X driver added in.

+Get the latest buildroot from http://buildroot.uclibc.org/download.html

+I used buildroot-2015.05

+Use make menuconfig and load the buildroot config from this repo.

 ## Using custom kernel source

 In order to use a custom linux kernel source (instead of downloading the default linux kernel) the following settings were needed:

-Added buildroot-2014.02/local.mk with the line:
+Added buildroot-2015.05/local.mk with the line:

 LINUX_OVERRIDE_SRCDIR = /home/juul/projects/kindle/toolchain/linux-2.6.31